 Remembering The 2005 Hurricane Katrina Relief Game (Kobe, Kanye, LeBron, TMac, etc)

-Thankfully my house had minimal damage and maintained electricity so for the next few days I took in a few families who weren’t so lucky as my city took in a few thousand families who had their homes destroyed.
-Many of those families took refuge in the George R. Brown convention center and on September 11th, over 20 NBA players – from Kobe to LeBron – paid those people a visit.
+Thankfully, my house had minimal damage and maintained electricity so for the next few days I took in a few families who weren’t so lucky as my city took in a few thousand families from New Orleans who had their homes destroyed.
+Many of those families took refuge in the George R. Brown convention center.
+And on September 11th, over 20 NBA players — many from teams other than the Rockets — paid those people a visit.

-Later that night, the players and over 5,000 evacuees went to the Toyota Center for a Hurricane Relief Game – organized by Clutch City Champion Kenny Smith.
-I had 8 tickets for the game and heard on the news Kobe and LeBron were in town and knew the Rockets Tracy McGrady was going to play too.
-What nobody knew and expected was all of the players that showed up at the last minute including Kevin Garnett, Carmelo Anthony, Amare Stoudemire, former Rockets Steve Francis & Mo Taylor, Gilbert Arenas, Jermaine O’Neal, Dwyane Wade, JR Smith, Stackhouse, etc, etc. Then right before tip-off, Allen Iverson made his entrance causing the crowd to reach a new level of noise.
-Iverson didn’t play but the others did and they put on a show.
+Later that night, the players and over 5,000 evacuees went to the Toyota Center for a Hurricane Relief Game, which was organized by Clutch City Champion Kenny Smith.
+I had eight tickets for the game and heard on the news Kobe Bryant and LeBron James were in town and knew the Rockets Tracy McGrady was going to play too.
+What nobody knew and expected was all of the players that showed up at the last minute, including Kevin Garnett, Carmelo Anthony, Amare Stoudemire, former Rockets Steve Francis & Mo Taylor, Gilbert Arenas, Jermaine O’Neal, Dwyane Wade, JR Smith, Jerry Stackhouse, etc, etc. Then right before tip-off, Allen Iverson made his entrance, causing the crowd to reach a new level of noise.
+AI didn’t play but the others did and they put on a show.

 “Hopefully we can put some smiles on their faces and maybe for just that little moment they cannot think about what happened,” LeBron James said.

-But for me, the game highlight of the night happened in the final seconds of the game when Tracy McGrady and Gilbert Arenas participated in a can-you-top-this-from-long-range shootout.
+But for me, the game highlight of the night happened in the final seconds of the event, when Tracy McGrady and Gilbert Arenas participated in a can-you-top-this-from-long-range shootout.

-After the game, it was a madhouse in the parking lot and it took me about 30 minutes just to get on the road to go home but then thought I shouldn’t be complaining because at least I have a home to go home to which is something over 5k people seated around me couldn’t say that night.
+After the game, it was a madhouse in the parking lot and it took me about 30 minutes just to get on the road to go home but then thought I shouldn’t be complaining because at least I have a home to go home to, which is something over 5,000 people seated around me couldn’t say that night.

 “I had in my mind that it was just going to be a really sad sight,” said Bryant.
 “But when you walk in you see that everybody was just real spirited.
 There was a lot of energy in there — a lot of resolve and determination to bounce back.”